Home Credit: Home Credit China

 Home Credit entered China in 2007 and applied for a pilot consumer finance license in 2010.
 Home Credit was asked by Chinese officials to help improve relationship between China and the Czech Republic in order to receive full license.
 Since 2010, Home Credit's parent company PPF helped swing anti-communist international relations sentiment towards strong China ally.
 In 2014, PPF helped arrange visit of the Czech president Miloš Zeman to China and subsequently helped pay for private plane for the return trip.
 The company in 2014 also received nation-wide license for consumer finance lending.
 In 2016, the company CEO Jiří Šmejc claimed to be proud of the impact on the revival of Czech-Chinese relations.
 Home Credit funded a newly formed think tank, Sinoskop, to counter a longer-established China-watching body, Sinopsis.

 Criticism

-In 2019, it was uncovered that Home Credit paid public relations company to influence public in opinion in the Czech Republic about China.
+In 2019, it was uncovered that Home Credit paid public relations company to influence public opinion in the Czech Republic about China.
 Home Credit did hire an agency called C&B Reputation Management, which did marketing for Home Credit.
 It was also supposed to improve the Czech view of the Chinese communist regime.

+Home Credit Philippines

+Home Credit Philippines is a consumer finance provider.
+The company operates in the Philippines as a subsidiary of the Bank of Ayudhya (itself a subsidiary of MUFG), with Security Bank owning a 25% stake in the company.
+Home Credit Philippines operates 2 websites in the Philippines :